abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 <a id="contents"></a>

 ### 5.1.5.
 Contents<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
 This section includes the contents of the cheat sheet.
-You can type the notes you want to see in your cheatsheet here.
+You can type the notes you want to see in your cheat sheet here.

 >Format: `<contents>CONTENTS</contents>`